 Travel will be discouraged, given the inherent risks of exposure when leaving campus - particularly if that travel involves airlines.
-If you travel by air, or to a location with high incidence of COVID-19 cases, you will be required to quarantine on return and be tested.
-You will be able to continue your education online while you await results.
+If you travel by air, or out of the state of Pennsylvania, you will be required to quarantine and complete two tests upon return - on day 1 and day 5.
+You will attend class online until your first test results are received, and will only be permitted to attend educational and university obligations while you await your second test results.